|What is chemotherapy? How is chemotherapy administered? Side effects Is chemotherapy expensive? How often is treatment given? Aftercare|

 Metronomic chemotherapy involves the continuous (daily or every other day) oral administration of traditional chemotherapy drugs at much lower doses and without the typical drug-free break.
 This interrupts tumor angiogenesis (formation of new blood vessels are necessary for sustained tumour growth and which enable tumour cells to break off and travel to other parts of the body).
 By targeting rapidly dividing endothelial cells which line the blood vessels, blood supply, which supports the tumour, is cut off which starves the tumour and prevents cells spreading to other parts of the body (metastasis).
 Along with sparing bone marrow and gastrointestinal tract cells, normal blood vessels are spared as they are less active than tumour blood vessels.

 Metronomic chemotherapy isn’t a cure, the goal is to slow down progression of incompletely resected (removed) or tumours which have spread.

 An emerging therapeutic which shows great promise for the treatment of skin tumours.
-Chemotherapy drugs are poorly absorbed, but this treatment allows for better penetration by delivering an electric impulsions into the tumour after administration of chemotherapy.
-More information can be found on here.
+Chemotherapy drugs are poorly absorbed, but this treatment allows for better penetration by delivering electric impulsions into the tumour after administration of chemotherapy.
+More information can be found here.

 Other uses for chemotherapy: